 Chicken Cacciatore with Citrus Farro Salad

-This endless Chicago winter tentatively holds onto some aesthetic charm for me however P1010015my mind wanders to warmer climes.
+This endless Chicago winter tentatively holds onto some aesthetic charm for me however my mind wanders to warmer climes.
 With auspicious timing we are focused on bringing a little warmth into your home with our heart healthy recipes from around the Mediterranean.

 We begin our journey in Italy not only because there is a lot to love about Italian food but also this is not an easy time of year to source flavorful, fresh, seasonal, sun-ripened ingredients in the Midwest or elsewhere.